Vesicoureteral Reflux (VUR)

 What is vesicoureteral reflux?

-Vesicoureteral reflux happens when urine dwelling in the bladder flows back into the
+Vesicoureteral reflux (VUR) is a condition where urine in the bladder flows backward

-the bladder at a diagonal angle and have a special 1-way valve system that normally
+The ureters have a special 1-way valve system that normally stops urine from flowing

-for developing recurrent kidney infections.
-This, over time, can cause damage and
+is at risk for developing recurrent kidney infections.
+Over time this can cause damage

 What causes vesicoureteral reflux?